A common origin of photoplastic and electroplastic effects in ZnS: Imaging single dislocation photoplasticity

 \section{Imaging single dislocation photoplasticity}

-While previous studies have explored the effect of light intensity on bulk ZnS \cite{oshima_room-temperature_2020,shen_photoplastic_2025}, here we utilize the well-defined dislocation populations contained in ZnS epilayers, to image the optical gating of individual dislocation glide.
-Scanning electron microscopy (SEM) based dislocation imaging via electron channeling contrast imaging (ECCI) is carried out on an undoped 20 nm thick ZnS epilayer grown by molecular beam epitaxy (MBE) on GaP, see Methods.
+While previous studies have explored the effect of light intensity on bulk ZnS \cite{OSHIMA2020690,ShenY2025}, here we utilize the well-defined dislocation populations contained in ZnS epilayers, to image the optical gating of individual dislocation glide.
+Scanning electron microscopy (SEM) based dislocation imaging via electron channeling contrast imaging (ECCI) is carried out on an undoped 20 nm thick ZnS epilayer grown by molecular beam epitaxy (MBE) on GaP (Sec. \ref{Method-MBE}).
 At this thickness, the low TD density ($\sim$6.5 $\mu m\textsuperscript{-2}$) enables the study of dislocation motion unhindered by interactions with neighboring dislocations, such that photo-induced changes in the glide mobility (photoplasticity) can be measured from imaging individual MDs.
 During the MBE growth, low densities of MD are generated by TD glide leading to a small amount of strain-relaxation.
 Given enough time or thermal energy, TDs would continue to glide until pinned by interaction with other dislocations.
-We use in-situ heating in the SEM to restart the strain-relaxation driven TD glide.
-Representative ECCI images taken before and after a glide cycle are shown in \fig{HeatExp}(a-b), illustrating an MD length change induced by glide of one of its TD segments.
+We use in-situ heating in the SEM to restart the strain-relaxation driven TD glide (Sec. \ref{Method-ECCI}).
+Representative ECCI images taken before and after a glide cycle are shown in Fig. \ref{fig:HeatExp}(a-b), illustrating an MD length change induced by glide of one of its TD segments.

 For the dislocation identified in the inset, $\vec{u}$ = $\pm$[$\bar{1}$10], corresponding to a Zn-core MD.
-The longest MDs with length $L_{max}^{MD}$, are most representative of the unimpeded TD glide velocity as shown in Ref. \cite{fonseca_montenegro_log-normal_2024}.

-The change in the length of the longest MD before and after each glide cycle, $\Delta L_{max}^{MD}$, is measured under 365 nm incoherent continuous-wave illumination at different optical power densities (P).
-The results are plotted in \fig{HeatExp}(c) in sequential order of the glide cycle (bottom x-axis), with the top x-axis labeling P. It is clear that for $\vec{u}$ = $\pm$[$\bar{1}$10] (Zn-core) TD glide is inhibited by 365 nm light, while for the $\vec{u}$ = $\pm$[110] (S-core), TD glide perhaps shows a mild increase with 365 nm excitation.
+The change in the length of MDs before and after each glide cycle, $\Delta L_{MD}$, are measured under 365 nm incoherent continuous-wave illumination at different optical power densities (P).
+The results are plotted in Fig. \ref{fig:HeatExp}(c) in sequential order of the glide cycle (bottom x-axis), with the top x-axis labeling P. The majority of the MDs are grouped at small lengths due to pinning, which agrees with the log-normal distribution of MD lengths previously reported.\cite{FonsecaAlexandra2024} Thus, only the longest MDs in each distribution are most representative of the unimpeded TD glide velocity, which are plotted as solid symbols in Fig. \ref{fig:HeatExp}(c).
+It is clear that for $\vec{u}$ = $\pm$[$\bar{1}$10] (Zn-core) TD glide is inhibited by 365 nm light, while for the $\vec{u}$ = $\pm$[110] (S-core), TD glide perhaps shows a mild increase with 365 nm excitation.